mit-rss/final_challenge2024/README.md

 ### Part B: City Driving Challenge

-*How many stop signs will there be on race day?*
-* 1-2

-*How far should the car stop before the stop sign?*
+*How far should the car stop before the stop lights and stop signs?*
-* The front of your car must stop between .75-1 meters in front of the stop sign to receive credit for the stop.
-On race day, there will be tape on the ground so we can check if your car has stopped at the correct distance.
-Stop signs will all be the same size as the ones at lab.
-They will always be perpendicular to the road and not visible from other sections of the city.
+* The front of your car must stop between .5-1 meters in front of the stop lights or stop signs to receive credit for the stop.

-*How long does the car need to stop for?*
+*How long does the car need to stop for in front of stop lights and stop signs?*
 * There is no time requirement, but your car must come to a **full stop** (no California stops!).